learn-co-curriculum/react-hooks-class-events/README.md

 }
 ```

-However, it's not a common practice to define functions (like `displayTodos`
+However, it's a common practice to define functions (like `displayTodos` here)
-here) _within_ methods.
+as their own standalone methods.

 ## Classes With Event Handlers

-When writing class components, it's a common practice to define an event handler as a method within the class.
+When writing class components, it's a common practice to define an event handler
+as a method within the class.
 Consider this example:

 ```js
 class Clicker extends React.Component {